Australia Wine Tours Highlights

 Module 1: Western Australia

-Day 1: Sunday 3rd November: We meet at our hotel in time to go out for a tasting dinner in a local restaurant.
+Day 1: Sunday 3rd November: We meet at our hotel in time to go out for dinner in a local restaurant.

-Day 2: We visit Wilyabrup, home to Cullen, one of the most famous wineries in WA, and enjoy a full degustation lunch at Amelia Park.
+Day 2: We visit Wilyabrup, home to Cullen, one of the most famous wineries in WA, and enjoy a full degustation lunch preceded by tastings at Windows & Pierro.

 Day 6, Friday 8th November: Our tour ends at our hotel after breakfast.